Old National Bancorp (ONB) Stock: A Closer Look at the Analyst Ratings

 ONB) stock’s latest price update

-The stock price of Old National Bancorp (NASDAQ: ONB) has plunged by -0.25 when compared to previous closing price of 12.13, but the company has seen a -0.49% decline in its stock price over the last five trading sessions.
+Old National Bancorp (NASDAQ: ONB) has seen a decline in its stock price by -1.37 in relation to its previous close of 12.43.
 The Wall Street Journal reported on 04/10/23 that Five Dead After Bank Shooting in Louisville, Ky., Police Say

 ONB’s Market Performance

-Old National Bancorp (ONB) has seen a -0.49% fall in stock performance for the week, with a -10.70% decline in the past month and a -31.60% plunge in the past quarter.
-The volatility ratio for the week is 4.10%, and the volatility levels for the past 30 days are at 3.94% for ONB.
-The simple moving average for the past 20 days is -7.94% for ONB’s stock, with a -28.61% simple moving average for the past 200 days.
+Old National Bancorp (ONB) has seen a 0.00% fall in stock performance for the week, with a -11.03% decline in the past month and a -31.24% plunge in the past quarter.
+The volatility ratio for the week is 3.23%, and the volatility levels for the past 30 days are at 3.76% for ONB.
+The simple moving average for the last 20 days is -5.15% for ONB stock, with a simple moving average of -27.37% for the last 200 days.

 Analysts’ Opinion of ONB